Florida Probate Administration – Estate and Trust Administration – Summary Probate – Ancillary Probate – Inheritance Law – Related Litigation

 Experienced Florida Probate Administration Law Firm

-At the Law Offices of Barbara Buxton, P.A., we take pride in our strong and active practice in the areas of Florida probate and trust administration, and estates.
+At the Law Offices of Barbara Buxton, P.A., we take pride in our strong and active practice in the areas of Florida probate and trust and estate administration.
 With an advanced Master of Laws in Estate Planning degree (LL.M.), Barbara Buxton understands the intricacies of Florida probate law and is involved in all aspects of estate, probate and trust administration.
-Ms. Buxton and her staff are dedicated to representing clients as their Miami Dade probate attorney, Broward County probate attorney and Palm Beach County probate attorney with personal attention and the utmost professionalism and compassion.
+Ms. Buxton and her staff are dedicated to representing clients as their Miami-Dade County probate attorney, Broward County probate attorney and Palm Beach County probate attorney with personal attention and the utmost professionalism and compassion.

 Our concern for the wishes of decedents and trust grantors, together with our sensitivity to the needs of heirs and beneficiaries, is the cornerstone of our probate practice.
 We regularly handle Florida Probate cases throughout Florida and work with out-of-state personal representatives, beneficiaries and relatives to settle Florida estates.